On time-consistent equilibrium stopping under aggregation of diverse discount rates: Impacts on the Optimal Equilibrium by Attitude Function and Diversity Distribution

-\begin{remark} Unlike the previous Geometric Brownian case, in Bessel process with $n=3$, there is no scenario under which the optimal equilibrium not only exists, but also differs from the minimal equilibrium.
+\begin{remark} Unlike the previous geometric Brownian motion case, in Bessel process with $n=3$, there is no scenario under which the optimal equilibrium not only exists, but also differs from the minimal equilibrium.
 The reason is the following: for each $r \in \mathrm{supp}(\rho)$, one can find $a^{**}_{r}(x): = \argmax_a (1-a)(\frac{a}{x}) e^{-\sqrt{2r}(x-a)}$.
 When $x$ is large enough, the optimal $a^{**}$ is some combination of all these $a^{**}_{r}(x)$'s.
 In particular when $x$ changes, the weight of the above combination also changes, hence there is no universal maximizer $a^{**}$.

-In the previous Geometric Brownian case, with $\rho$ being distributed on $0$ and another point, the optimization is carried out with respect to the sum of a constant($1-a$) and $(1-a)(\frac{a}{x})^{f(r)}$.
-In particular, when $x$(the weight) changes, the optimal will always stay at the optimal of $(1-a)(\frac{a}{x})^{f(r)}$.
+In the previous geometric Brownian motion case, with $\rho$ being distributed on $0$ and another point, the optimization is carried out with respect to the sum of a constant($1-a$) and $(1-a)(\frac{a}{x})^{f(r)}$.
+In particular, when $x$(the weight) changes, the optimal equilibrium will always stay at the optimum of $(1-a)(\frac{a}{x})^{f(r)}$.

 \end{remark}

 \ \\